ibm-messaging/mq-metric-samples/TUNING.md

 network latency between the queue manager and collector as low as possible.
 For z/OS, you might consider running the collector in a zLinux LPAR on the same machine.
 Or perhaps in a zCX container.

-If you are running as a client, then configure it to take advantage of readahead when getting publications.
+If you are running as a client, then consider configuring it to take advantage of readahead when getting publications.
 This is done by setting `DEFREADA(YES)` on the nominated ReplyQueue(s).

 ## Collection processing time
 The collector reports on how long it takes to collect and process the data on each interval.
 You can see this in a debug